-The Kelpies And The Maquettes – Majesty On A Magnificant Scale By Hannah Norman
+The Kelpies And The Maquettes – Majesty On A Magnificant Scale

 Sometimes, a sculpture becomes so large – both metaphorically as well as actually – that it becomes seemingly synonymous with its surroundings.
 London’s Fourth Plinth is one example; Newcastle’s Angel of the North is another.
 North of the border, Glasgow boasts the Heavy Horse.
 But Scotland is now home to a new work by the Heavy Horse’s creator Andy Scott.
 The 30 metre (100 foot) high Kelpies are two Clydesdale horse heads that sit on the Forth and Clyde canal, near Falkirk, while two sister sculptures, The Maquettes, will take up a residence in New York’s Bryant Park in March.